tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 _search_ - This is a regular expression search string surrounded by ''.
 Example:
 '^# LICENSE'.
 This attribute must always be specified.

-# Special note to users of version < 2.0.

-A previous version of this utility exists on <http://codelicmgr.sf.net/>.
-As of version 2.0 this has moved to github and also changed package from _se.biltmore..._ to _se.natusoft..._ The package change was required due to a bad decision by me to use the package name of a company my company was part owner of, but in the end didn't work out as intended and I left.
-Thereby I have changed package to my own company name.

-If you used the previous version then a search and replace of

-    <groupId>se.biltmore.tools.codelicmgr</groupId>

-to

-    <groupId>se.natusoft.tools.codelicmgr</groupId>

-in your pom(s) should be enough.
-Some new options have been added and nothing have been removed.